eee-Andrew/Mobile-SDK-Android-V5/README.md

 The sample application previously included Chaquopy to run Python code.
 All Python support has been removed so the project now builds purely with Java and Kotlin sources.

+If you retain compileSdk 34 while using Android Gradle plugin 7.4, add the line `android.suppressUnsupportedCompileSdk=34` to `gradle.properties` to silence the unsupported compileSdk warning.

 ## Integration